 Building assets was the most fun and liberating part of this process.
 My goal was to create ambiguous yet ‘recognizable’ shapes that could be utilized in a variety of different ways.

 I wanted to provide virtually no explanation at it’s launch at my grad show so in order to create a UI that required the least amount of explanation and worked intuitively for all ages, I conducted various user tests with several models of navigation.
-With the help of a friend (and a programmer), I was able to animate the buttons to roll over as well as move fluidly with interaction in Flash. (to see the buttons in action, check here
+With the help of a friend (and a programmer), I was able to animate the buttons to roll over as well as move fluidly with interaction in Flash.

 The save button allowed users to save their creation and the trash button cleared the canvas.
 The upload button was for the user to be able to upload their creation to gallery, which was one of my key goals; to be able to allow users to reflect back on the thing they created.

 After several user tests, I launched my demon creator web app as well as the demon gallery at my graduation show.
 I had friends and family create their own demons and showcased them at the grad show as well.
 Guests at the show were also able to create their own demon, upload it and save it, print it or view it at a later date.